If you’ve ever had an overdue payment before, you’ve seen a dunning letter. They are also known as dunning notices.

 Either way, you’ve waited so long to pay for these services that you’re now considered a delinquent by the business because your balance with them is overdue.

 The last part of that explanation is what separates this type of correspondence from other payment-related letters.
-You’ve put off paying for so long that the business you purchased goods and/or services from has no choice but to send you another notification that you still owe them money.
+You’ve put off paying for so long that the business you purchased goods and/or services from has no choice but to send you another notification that you still owe them money and what the total amount due is.

 Being on the receiving end of a dunning letter isn’t something to look forward to.

-Maybe you’ve waited to pay off your outstanding balance because you’re still saving up to try and afford what you purchased.
+Maybe you’ve waited to settle the outstanding balance because you’re still saving up to try and afford what you purchased.
+Or, maybe you’ve waited to pay off your outstanding balance because you’re still saving up to try and afford what you purchased.
 Or maybe you’re in charge of a business that’s waiting to collect your outstanding balances before paying off the debts you owe.
-Regardless of which side of the coin you’re on, receiving this type of message is kind of annoying.
+Regardless of which side of the coin you’re on, receiving a formal dunning letter may be less than ideal.

 They’re an essential piece in any well-oiled collection process.
 Yet, not every organization understands that fact.
-Even if you do, that doesn’t mean you’re writing and sending out effective ones.
+Even if you do, that doesn’t mean you’re currently writing and sending out effective dunning letters.
+So let's go over the dunning letter process, tips on drafting an effective dunning letter, and how dunning efforts can help you ensure timely collection.

 Table of Contents